wp-plugins/woocommerce-mis-report/readme.txt

 New: last seven sales amount in line chart
 New: Top Five products in term of amount (Pie chart)
 New: Today order (Meter Chart)
-= 1.2 =

-bug fix for 1.1

 == Frequently Asked Questions ==

-= Does this work with WooCommerce 2.0.20? =
+= Does this work with WooCommerce 2.3.11? =
 Yes.
-MIS Report is compatible upto WooCommerce 2.0.20.
-= Can I export data from MIS Report? =
+MIS Report is compatible upto WooCommerce 2.3.11 = Can I export data from MIS Report? =
 No. Currently you can only see these reports.
 We are planning for CSV export in pro version.
 == Donations ==